daenvil/vegancraft/datapack/README.txt

   - On my website: https://daenvil.github.io/MCDatapacks/vegancraft.html
   - On GitHub: https://www.github.com/daenvil/vegancraft

-- If you like my datapacks, please consider leaving a tip at my ko-fi: https://ko-fi.com/daenvilmc

-- This version was published on the 5th of June 2023.
+- This version was published on the 5th of January 2024.
 Check the webpages above for possible updates.

 ## Installation